 You don’t need special qualifications to be part of our team of volunteers just the ability to offer commitment, to attend training and have a desire to support people who have had a stroke, resulting in cognitive and communication difficulties.

-As a volunteer you will enjoy interaction with service users and other volunteers and you will be learning new skills in your spare time.
+As a volunteer you will enjoy interaction with service users, and you will be learning new skills in your spare time.
+Once fully trained, you will spend time with a matched service user within their home, making sure they receive planned support and assistance on a weekly basis.